cudemans/us-vaccination-map/README.md

 ## Upcoming features

 The map is currently feature-light, but I'll add more functionality when I can.
-Upcoming features include:

 - Working tooltips
 - Zoom functionality